7 Ways To Properly Resolve Conflicts In Relationships

 1. Both partners must take responsibility

 If you disclaim responsibility in every quarrel, then you are blaming your partner.
-You are essentially saying, “The problem is always with you.”
+In essence, you are stating, "The issue is always with you."
 This only exacerbates the conflict because communication completely stops.

 Take responsibility for your actions.
 Work together to solve the problem.
 Accusations are just an excuse that will not help you get out of this situation.